HIGHLIGHTS

 the mainland, or linger in scenic bays to watch whales travelling or

-splendour.
+feeding.
 Keep an ear out for the creak and deep rumble of glaciers as

-experience the wonder of this incredible white continent.
+of this incredible white continent.

 Day

-25 Disembark Ushuaia
+21 Disembark in Ushuaia

 During